 The Ike are shorter and slighter than us.
 Adults are 120 and 150 centimetres tall and weigh around 40 to 50 kilogrammes.
 They are built for tree-climbing.
 They are agile and have great upper body strength.

-Their torsos are a little longer than their legs, so to aid balance, they have evolved large flexible feet and a wide-legged stance.
+Their legs are long to aid climbing.
+To aid balance, they have evolved large flexible feet and a wide-legged stance.
 Their hips are more flexible than ours, so their leg movements are less restricted.
 They walk with a rolling gait.

 Feet and hands are also long with five long digits on each, including opposable thumbs and big toes.
 The Ike can, therefore, grasp things with both hands and feet.
 Their fingers curve when at rest whilst ours straighten out.
 This makes it easier for them to grip branches.